bc913/opengl_notes/doc/Objects.md

 ### What is Vertex?
 A `vertex` consists of one or more attributes such as the position, color, normal and/or texture coordinates.
 Each attribute in the vertex data corresponds to an attribute variable that acts as an input to the vertex shader.

-> Based on the above explanation, a vertex do NOT ONLY represent a set of coordinates for the position as we usually think in the geometry field.
+> Based on the above explanation, a vertex do NOT ONLY represent a set of coordinates for the position as we usually think in geometry.
 It has slightly different meaning in OpenGL with some additional flavours.

 In short, vertex information is represented through one or more vertex attributes.